 The heaviest storms for ten years recently swept across Austria, French Riviers, Italy and Switzerland, leaving a trail of casualties and devastation.

-The heaviest storms for ten years recently swept across Austria, French Riviers, Italy and Switzerland, leaving a trail of casualties and devastation.
+Background: The heaviest storms for ten years recently swept across Austria, French Riviers, Italy and Switzerland, leaving a trail of casualties and devastation.
 In the Oetztal region of the Austrian Tyrol, hundreds of tourists were stranded by flooding caused by melting glaciers and heavy rain.
 Torrents of water continued to crash down from the mountains September 19, destroying bridge and causing extensive damage to crops.

 At Innsbruck, sand-bag barriers were erected to withstand the waters, and the Austrian Air Rescue Service was called to rescue tourists.
 Temporary clearance was made to roads blocked with debris but it was expected to be weeks before they were permanently restored.